Basal Cell Carcinoma

 fair skin, a tendency to burn rather than tan, freckles, light eye colour, light or red hair colour

-had a previous skin cancer.
+had a previous Skin Cancer.

 If you notice any significant changes to your skin, your doctor may examine you.
 Diagnosis is by biopsy (removal of a small sample of tissue for examination under a microscope).

-The type of treatment depends on the type and size of the cancer and where it is located.
+The type of treatment depends on the type and size of the Cancer and where it is located.

-Avoid sunburn by minimising sin exposure when the SunSmart UV Indes exceeds 3 and especially in the middle of the day when UV levels are most intense.
+Avoid sunburn by minimising sin exposure when the SunSmart UV Index exceeds 3 and especially in the middle of the day when UV levels are most intense.
 Seek shade, wear a hat that covers the head, neck and ears, wear sun protective clothing and close-fitting sunglasses and wear an SPF 30+ sunscreen.